Abhijeetbyte/SolidCal/README.md

  This calculator is to easily calculate the volume of geometric solids including a **Cylinder, Cone, Cuboid,** and **Sphere**.
  The input values can be given in multiple metric/units:  mm, cm, in, and the volume of every shape is calculated differently using different formulas.</br>
-User can select the desired shape from the Shape drop-down list and the entry fields will automatically configure as per input requirements for each mentioned shape.
+User can select the desired shape from the Shape drop-down list and the entry fields will automatically configure as per input requirements for each mentioned shape.</br>

+Application is built using Python programing language (3.10) and Tkinter framework for Graphical User Interface (GUI).
 # Features
 * Standard Calculator functionality offers basic operations and evaluates commands immediately as they are entered.
 * Multiple shapes and Metric/Unit operations.